 If a consumer has lost out as a result of a mistake, there may be different types of compensation to consider.
-The information on this page is intended to help financial businesses understand our approach.
+This page aims to help financial businesses understand our approach.

-Usually, we’ll tell you to put the customer back in the position they’d be in if things hadn’t gone wrong.
+Usually, we’ll tell you to put the customer back in the position they’d have been in if things hadn’t gone wrong.

 That can mean awarding money – for example, paying an insurance claim, or refunding a charge.
 But we may also tell you to do something that doesn’t involve money such as correcting information on a credit file, or reinstating a no-claims discount.

 And in some cases, we’ll award compensation for non-financial loss – for example, for the upset an issue has caused your customer.

 Types of compensation we can award

 The Financial Conduct Authority (FCA) Dispute Resolution Rules say we can make an award of an amount we consider fair compensation for any or all of the following types of award:

 - interest awards

 When a customer has lost out financially, we usually tell the business to compensate them for the loss it caused.
 This can be any amount of money up to our award limit.